louishhy/min-server/minhttp/README.md

 # MinHTTP
-A minimalistic HTTP server written in Python.
+A minimalistic HTTP server written in Python from the `socket` level, using only default Python libraries and functionalities.

 ## Enabling SSL/TLS
+The `MinHTTPServer` class supports SSL/TLS.
+To enable SSL/TLS, follow the steps below:

 1. Install OpenSSL
 2. Change your working directory to the project root.
 ```bash